derekshoneycutt/DerekHoneycutt/README.md

 Included in the `front_src/cmp` directory is several web components that are broadly useful.
 There are several highly specialized components included in this project, but the primary extendable ones are highlighted here.

+##### Floating Action Button (FAB)

+This is a really simple component implementing Material Design Components' FAB.
+The `icon` property identifies what icon to display.
+Needs to be placed via CSS, but can be treated essentially as a button element.

 ##### Swiper

 This is a component that holds a number of children and enables swiping action upon them.
 Each child should be held within a `<div>` container for proper function.